-The I/S team was awarded a SSHRC Partnership Development Grant in 2021 to focus on the exploration of material belongings as a means of exploring Indigneous history.
-The project connects four Indigneous partners (Musqueam, Metlakatla, Sts'ailes, Métis Nation of Alberta) with materials analysis researchers from UBC and the University of Alberta to address Indigenous-led research questions through the exploration of materials held in repositories.
+The project connects four Indigenous partners (xʷməθkʷəy̓əm [Musqueam], Metlakatla, Sts'ailes, Métis Nation of Alberta) with materials analysis researchers from UBC and the University of Alberta to address Indigenous-led research questions through the exploration of materials held in repositories.

 The study of material things and their relations to land- and seascapes is foundational to an archaeological understanding of the past and a key aspect of the description of Indigenous history within non-Indigenous domains.
 Indigenous communities in Canada have detailed knowledge of their pasts framed in Indigenous scholarship, legal systems, and governance.
 However, in many contexts (e.g. academia, jurisprudence, and government) patterns in material evidence from scientific enquiry carry considerable weight, often superseding Indigenous-held knowledge.
 This structural inequality contradicts Canada’s endorsement of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and exists even when extant material evidence is incomplete, inaccurate, or inadequate.
 This is the core challenge to be addressed in this project: how can we evaluate and improve the analysis of patterns in materiality from archaeological contexts to better serve Indigenous and non-Indigenous use of such data for a more accurate understanding of history.

-This structure is build around four Research Nodes that focus on analysis of materiality, and three Connecting Nodes that explore larger foundational themes.
-Detail on each of these is available through the tabs on the left.
+This structure is built around four Research Nodes that focus on analysis of materiality, and three Connecting Nodes that explore larger foundational themes.
+Detail on each of these is available through the menu tabs on this page.
 Our work is directed by a series of questions posed by Indigenous communities to univerity lab-based researchers.
 These are:

 - Question 1. xʷməθkʷəy̓əm (Musqueam) to PCIGR-LOA (UBC): From where did our ancient ancestors procure exotic/foreign lithic resources?